hacspec/hacspec/Readme.md

 # Repository Structure

 This is a cargo workspace consisting of six main crates:
-* [hacspec](hacspec/): the compiler for the hacspec subset of Rust
+* [hacspec](hacspec/): the compiler, typechecker and language infrastructure for the hacspec subset of Rust
 * [hacspec-lib](hacspec-lib):  the standard library of hacspec programs
 * [abstract-integers](abstract-integers/): wrapper around `BigInt` for modular natural integers
 * [secret-integers](secret-integers/): wrapper around integer types for constant-timedness
-* [unsafe-hacspec-examples](unsafe-hacspec-examples/): cryptographic specs written in hacspec but not formally typechecked (hence the unsafety)
+* [unsafe-hacspec-examples](unsafe-hacspec-examples/): cryptographic specs written in hacspec but not formally typechecked yet(hence the unsafety) as hacspec is a work in progress

 The [hacspec-examples](hacspec_examples/) folder contains cryptographic primitives that have passed the hacspec typechecking.